Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 3 - Documentation/3-Setup-Application-CD.md

+# Task 3 - Application Continuous Deployment

-In part of the task, the focus was on deploying the kubernetes manifest file using a pipeline job.
+In this part of the task, the focus is on deploying the kubernetes manifest file using a pipeline job.

 1. Kubectl requires a user to be able to make calls to the API server.
 For this, the `tblx-github-role` needs to be updated with the user.
 The user has to be there to provide short-lived tokens using AWS STS, so GitHub actions can assume that role.
 To satisfy this, the Trusted entity policy of the role must be edited to account for the user with `sts:TagSession` and `sts:AssumeRole` permissions.
 On the AWS Management console:
     - In the Trusted relationship of the role, edit the Trusted entity policy by adding the following statement:

     ```
             {
                 "Sid": "",